mokoro-j/mokoro-j.github.io/_posts/2025-12-16-locked-out.md

   - adobe
 ---

-It started with a simple notification: `“Payment failed.”`
+It started with a simple notification tucked away in my inbox: `“Payment failed.”`

 At first, I brushed it off.
-Maybe it was a glitch, maybe the card just needed to be retried.
-But as the hours passed, the reality sank in—my subscription was slipping away.
-The tools I relied on every day, the apps that fueled my creativity and kept my projects alive, were suddenly out of reach.
+Maybe it was a glitch, maybe my card just needed to be retried.
+I told myself I'd deal with it later.

-I remember opening my laptop, ready to dive into a design I’d been working on for weeks.
-Instead of inspiration, I was met with a wall: `“Your subscription could be suspended.”` It felt like the door to my workspace had been slammed shut.
+But later came quickly.
+The next time I opened my laptop, ready to dive into a project I'd been pouring myself into, I was met with a wall: `“Your subscription could be suspended.”` Suddenly, the tools I depended on weren’t just tools anymore—they were locked behind a barrier I couldn’t cross.

 The frustration was sharp.
 How could something as small as a missed payment stop everything?
 But beneath the frustration was something heavier—embarrassment.
 I didn’t want to admit that I couldn’t keep up with something so basic.

 As the days ticked by, the pressure grew.
 Every reminder email felt louder, every deadline closer.
 My ideas sat waiting, but I couldn’t reach them.
 It wasn’t just about money—it was about momentum, about the rhythm of creating and the pain of being forced to pause.

-In that moment, I realized subscriptions aren’t just transactions.
-They’re lifelines.
-And when you lose one, even temporarily, it feels like being cut off from a part of yourself.
+And that pause carried weight.
+It wasn’t just about losing access to an app—it was about losing momentum, losing the sense of progress I had built.
+It felt like being locked out of a part of myself.